meJubair/snakeGame/README.md

 # SnakeGame

-This is a task for Databases and Data Structures!
+This game is an assignment for a course in Business College Helsinki